zhongyuanzhao/zhongyuanzhao.github.io/_news/2021-10-07-sparse-scheduling-icassp2022-submitted.md

 The idea of using a neural network (slow network) to generate weights for another neural network(s) (fast network) can be traced back to Jürgen Schmidhuber's 1991 paper (ref.
 [FWP0]).
 Checkout his recent post [26 March 1991: Neural nets learn to program neural nets with fast weights—like today's Transformer variants.
 2021: New stuff!](https://people.idsia.ch/~juergen/fast-weight-programmer-1991-transformer.html).
 While with a slow network being Graph Neural Networks, we might be able to automatically configure individual nodes in a network to improve the performance of the entire system.

 The preprint and source code will hopefully be online soon.
-Thanks for the help of my co-authors, Gunjan Verma, Ananthram Swami, and Santiago Segarra, to put this together.
+Thanks for the help of my co-authors, Ananthram Swami, and Santiago Segarra, to put this together.

 ---
 - [Chen 2021] X. Chen, D. W. K. Ng, W. Yu, E. G. Larsson, N. Al-Dhahir,and R. Schober, “Massive access for 5g and beyond,”IEEE Journal of Selected Areas in Communications, vol. 39, no. 3, pp. 615–637, 2021.